Ivystrode/filesync/readme.txt

 Program to backup files to offsite locations

+CURRENT BEST WORKING STATE:
+compress folder into archive, send and decompress on other end as named folder

+Issues:
+1. Will then have to either
+    a.
+Delete old backup on/before receipt of new backup archive
+    b.
+Keep both/all backups - check if space is getting too full and then delete older backups I like option b.

 sendthis directories gitignored
 use sendthis folders to send files, dont include test files in git commits